-190 the EAMv1 severely underestimates the reflectivity values compared to NEXRAD (Figs. 4j-k), with a mean value of 9.8 dBZ for EAMv1 while 16.6 dBZ for NEXRAD.
-The negative bias is generally more than 7.5 dBZ in the central United States (Fig. 41), and the model severely underestimates the standard deviation and extreme reflectivity.
+At 11-km altitude, the EAMv1 severely underestimates the reflectivity values compared to NEXRAD (Figs. 5j-k), with a mean value of 9.8 dBZ for EAMv1 while 16.6 dBZ for NEXRAD.
+The negative bias is generally more than 7.5 dBZ in the central United States (Fig. 5l), and the model severely underestimates the standard deviation and extreme reflectivity.
+Moreover, EAMv1's sample size is 50 time lower than that of the NEXRAD, indicating the lower occurrence of reflectivity values \geq 8 dBZ.

-Clearly, above 4 km, the model's negative biases increase with height as shown from Figs. 4f, 4i, and 4l, manifested in the central United States.
+Clearly, above 4 km, the model's negative biases increase with height as shown from Figs. 5f, i, and l, manifested in the central United States.
 There is no valid reflectivity value simulated by EAMv1 above 12-km altitude, where NEXRAD still shows reflectivity values up to 15.7 dBZ, indicating that the simulated deep convection in the warm season is not deep enough, a problem that is further examined in the following section.